jdmedlock/moitweets/readme.md

-# MoiTweets - Extract all public Tweets for a given Twitter screen name
+# MoiTweets - Extract public Tweets for a given Twitter user

 ## Table of Contents